 Darren began his career in 1986 at the international law firm of Cleary, Gottlieb, Steen & Hamilton.
 In 1988, he joined the Union Bank of Switzerland, where he spent seven years in the capital markets division.
 After leaving UBS, Darren worked for a year as a full-time volunteer at The Children’s Storefront, an elementary school serving low-income families in Harlem.

 He is a 1982 graduate of The University of Texas at Austin and its School of Law in 1986.
 He is a member of the boards of the Arcus Foundation, Rockefeller Philanthropy Advisors, Friends of the High Line, the New York City Ballet, and the Foundation for Art and Preservation in Embassies.
-He is also a member of the Council on Foreign Relations.
+He is also a member of the Council on Foreign Relations and the American Academy of Arts and Sciences.

 Born in a charity hospital in Lafayette, Louisiana, and raised in Goose Creek, Texas, he benefited tremendously from the leadership of opportunity-building philanthropies like the Ford Foundation that championed ideas like Head Start, the Pell Grant, diversity in higher education and community development corporations.